ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Answer Evaluation

-\paragraph{4.
-Action Reachability (\areach)} For an action $\action$, we construct a planning task $\Pi' = \langle\atoms, \actions,\initstate,\pre(\action)\rangle$ with the goal being the preconditions of the action $\action$, and the rest as in the planning tasks in the question.
+\textbf{4.
+Action Reachability (\areach)} As in the previous case, when the set of unreachable actions $U$ is empty, all actions are reachable.
+Hence, if the answer is {\em None}, we assign a score of $1$ when $U=\emptyset$; otherwise the score is $0$.
+For an action $\action$ as answer, if $U=\emptyset$ then the score is $0$.
+If $\action \in U$, the score is $1$.
+In the remaining case, where $U\neq \emptyset$ and $\action \notin U$, we construct a planning task $\Pi' = \langle\atoms, \actions,\initstate,\pre(\action)\rangle$ with the goal being the preconditions of the action $\action$, and the rest as in the planning tasks in the question.
 We run a planner on this task, checking if a plan exists.
 If yes, we score the answer $0$, otherwise $1$.
-If the answer is {\em None}, we score it as $0$ if there exist unreachable actions and otherwise as $1$.
-As in the previous case, if no unreachable actions are kept, we {\em know} that all actions are reachable, otherwise we would not create a question.
-The answer validation is therefore PSPACE-complete in this case as well.
+The evaluation is, therefore, PSPACE-complete in this case as well.

-\paragraph{5.
+\textbf{5.
 Validation (\validation)} In this case, we only need to compare the index in the answer to the correct index of the first inapplicable action.
 We give a 0/1 score based on that comparison.
 The complexity of validating the answer is therefore $O(1)$.

-\paragraph{6.
+\textbf{6.
 Justification (\just)} To check whether the returned sequence is correct, we slightly relaxed the constraint in the question.
 We check whether it is a proper subsequence of the provided plan and whether it is a plan.
 If both are true, we give a score of $1$, otherwise, we score the answer $0$.
 The complexity of validating the answer is therefore $O(|\pi||\atoms|)$ for the plan $\pi$.